Stephen-Echessa/WeatherPredictor-EarthAIHackathon/README.md

 ## Overview

 This project is the result of my participation in a hackathon where I leveraged Convolutional Neural Networks (CNNs) to predict weather patterns, specifically focusing on distinguishing between 'rainy season' and 'dry season'.
-The project not only won the accolade for 'Biggest Climate Impact' but also aims to provide actionable insights to pastoralists, helping them adapt their strategies based on the weather predictions.
+The project not only won the accolade for Biggest Climate Impact but also aims to provide actionable insights to pastoralists, helping them adapt their strategies based on the weather predictions.

 ## Objectives